Sisimiut: Industry and services

 Although rainfall is low, Sismiut has abundant natural supplies of fresh, drinkable surface water, collected from a reservoir under Alanngorsuaq.
 Water is also pumped to the waterworks from another lake around 2.5 kilometers away in the mountains.
 The water mains are preinsulated and electrically heated to supply the residents during the winter months.
 The water supply network is capable of producing some 882,000 cubic meters of water per year; two water-supplying lakes by the town have a combined annual minimum capacity of more than 7.2 million cubic meters.

 Tourism

-Tourist facilities in Sisimiut include several youth hostels and hotels, such as Hotel Sisimiut with Restaurant Nasaasaaq, and Seaman's Home, and a conference centre.
-The other restaurant of note is the Misigisaq Restaurant, located at the harbor.
-It is the only Chinese restaurant in the country and it uses Greenlandic ingredients cooked in the Chinese style.
-The town has a heated open-air swimming pool, which is supported on stilts so that the heat does not melt the permafrost.
+Tourist facilities in Sisimiut include several youth hostels and hotels.
+The town also has a heated open-air swimming pool, which is supported on stilts so that the heat does not melt the permafrost.
 Several camping sites are located in Sisimiut valley and near the Kangerluarsunnguaq bay.
 During winter, a ski lift operates at the foot of the Alanngorsuaq mountain, at the base of the northern slopes of Nasaasaaq.

 Tourism is becoming increasingly important, with several outfitter companies based in town.
 Year-round operations offered include dogsledding, heliskiing, guided hiking, mountaineering, kayaking, and boating.
 The tough, 160 km long Arctic Circle Race takes place each winter, with the trail partially overlapping with the Polar Route from Sisimiut to Kangerlussuaq.
 The race was inaugurated in 1998, since then becoming an international competition.